How does Pathpoint handle inspections?

 Inspection

 The inspector will conduct a walk-through of the property or business, take photos, and may conduct due diligence research to identify potential environmental hazards or safety issues.
-Inspections cover key areas, including structural integrity, roofing, electrical systems, plumbing, and HVAC systems, for a property.
-For contractors' risks, if no job site is available, the inspection will take place by phone.
+Inspections cover key areas of a property, including structural integrity, roofing, electrical systems, plumbing, and HVAC systems.
+For contractor risks, if no job site is available, the inspection will be conducted by phone.

 Virtual Inspections

-Agents will see this message in-app before the inspection takes place.
+Agents will see this message in-app before the inspection.

 In-app notifications under Recent Activity Panel

-Agents will receive a notice that the inspection results are ready in-app.
-Agents can download the report, any recommendations, and upload proof of compliance within app.
+Agents will receive a notice in-app that the inspection results are ready.
+Agents can download the report, any recommendations, and upload proof of compliance within the app.
 Inspections can result in multiple outcomes:

-All Clear: There are no discrepancies or outstanding recommendations to address.
+All Clear: There are no discrepancies or outstanding recommendations.
 You will be able to download all documents.
 No further action is required.

 Discrepancies: The inspection report may reveal discrepancies between the inspected property and the information submitted to Pathpoint on the application (for example, the building may be older than indicated).